Learn About the Museum

 Exhibition Tours & Studio Art Activity

-School groups can tour our latest special exhibitions and participate in a studio art experience.
+School groups can tour our latest special exhibitions and participate in a studio art experience or scavenger hunt.
 Tours and studios are free for Title 1 schools and schools with Free Lunch Programs.

-- Self-tour EMPOWERED!: Black Action Figures, Superheroes and Collectibles with a gallery scavenger hunt.
+- Tour Men of Change with a gallery scavenger hunt.
 This exhibit can be paired with other exhibitions.

 Duration: 45 minutes